microsoft/fluentui/rfcs/react-components/convergence/component-transitions-on-mount-or-unmount.md

 #### Cons

 - 👎 Lacks support for sequential animation playback, similar to React Transition Group.
+This can be implemented using a separate solution, while using the `useMotion` hook.